woossi0/suite/docs/usermanual/source/intro/extensions.rst

 JDBCConfig
 ----------

-The JDBCConfig module enhances the scalability performance of the GeoServer catalog, by externalizing the storage of the catalog configuration objects (such as workspaces, stores, layers) to a database, rather than using xml files in the GeoServer data directory.
+The JDBCConfig module enhances the scalability performance of the GeoServer catalog, by externalizing the storage of the catalog configuration objects (such as workspaces, stores, layers) to a database, rather than using XML files in the GeoServer data directory.

 .. _intro.extensions.jdbcstore: